johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

   corresponding data.
 - If the opportunistic SVCB is not validated (e.g., unsigned, or validation fails), then:
-  - The resolver MAY use only positive "alpn" entries to attempt an upgrade (e.g., dot, doq).
-  - The resolver MUST ignore the negative transport signal "-do53", if present.
+  - The resolver MUST ignore the transport signal "-do53", if present.
   - The resolver MUST ignore ipv4hint, ipv6hint, tlsa, and any other parameters that affect addressing or authentication.